elixir-no-nels/nels-docs/README.md

-# NeLS documentation
+# ELIXIR Norway documentation

-MkDocs documentation of the [Norwegian e-Infrastructure for Life Sciences - NeLS](https://nels.bioinfo.no/), developed and operated by [ELIXIR Norway](https://elixir.no).
+MkDocs documentation of the services developed and operated by [ELIXIR Norway](https://elixir.no) including the [Norwegian e-Infrastructure for Life Sciences - NeLS](https://nels.bioinfo.no/)